ugurcanlacin/Statistics-and-Machine-Learning-Master-Program-Portfolio/Semester 1/Multivariate Statistical Methods/README.md

 ## What I learned from this course?

 Since I have a software engineering bachelors degree, I had no idea how to interpret the data in statistical way.
 Perhaps I could lead to some inferences by using some software libraries.
 But I think I have gained a much better understanding by having its background mathematically.
-In order to be able to develop this successful machine learning model, it is necessary to first understand data itself.
+In order to be able to develop successful machine learning models, it is necessary to first understand data itself.
 With this course I have gained a good experience on the way of understanding the multi variable data.

 During lab projects, I have reached the following goals by using R programming language.